JensenJoseSajan/Two_Rows_One_Column/README.md

 5. RAAJ RAMESH
 > Fill your part here
 6. Snith Shibu
 > I wrote the code to find the inverse trigonometric values of the angles.
-Those included the inverse values of sine, cosine, tangent, cotangent, secant and cosecant of the inputed angles.<br>
+Those included the inverse values of sine, cosine, tangent, cotangent, secant and cosecant of the inputted angles.<br>
 > All of the above functions were given in a switch case.<br>
 > case 7: Inverse of the Sine of the Angle<br>
 > case 8: Inverse of the Cosine of the Angle<br>